 FTP server settings will only be available if FTP upload is selected in Step 6.
 Proceed to Step 10 if another option is selected.
 After adjusting settings, click Next.
 For more information, refer to the table below.

 Option Description FTP server Enter the IP address (or URL) of the FTP server.
 FTP server port Enter the port number for the FTP server.
 FTP path Choose the folder to which images will be uploaded.
 Server type Select an operation mode from FTP and SFTP.
+From firmware version 3.0, the Z 9 also offers a choice of FTPS.
 Anonymous login Select this option if the FTP server permits anonymous login.
 User ID Enter a valid login name for the FTP server.
 Password Enter a valid password for the FTP server.
 Use proxy server If a proxy server is required, select this option and enter the proxy server’s IP address and port number.
+From firmware version 3.0, the Z 9 supports this option only when FTP is selected for Server type.
 PASV mode Select this option when connecting in PASV mode.

 Click Next when settings are complete.